-Exhibit

-Number Description

-1.1 Certificate of Name Change (from Tulloch Resources Ltd. To Tidal Royalty Corp.)

-1.2 Certificate of Name Change (from Elkhorn Gold Mining Corporation to Tulloch Resources Ltd.)

-1.3 Certificate of Name Change (from Treminco Resources Ltd. To Elkhorn Gold Mining Corporation)

-1.4 Certificate of Incorporation

-1.5 By-Laws/Articles

-4.1 Company Stock Option Plan

-8.1 Subsidiaries

-12.1 Certificate of Principal Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002

-12.2 Certificate of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002

-13.1 Certificate of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002

-15.1 Consent of Manning Elliot
+Exhibit Number Description 1.1 Certificate of Name Change (from Tulloch Resources Ltd. to Tidal Royalty Corp.)
+1.2 Certificate of Name Change (from Elkhorn Gold Mining Corporation to Tulloch Resources Ltd.) 1.3 Certificate of Name Change (from Treminco Resources Ltd. to Elkhorn Gold Mining Corporation) 1.4 Certificate of Incorporation 1.5 By-Laws/Articles 4.1 Company Amended and Restated Stock Option Plan 8.1 Subsidiaries 10.1 Management Consulting Agreement by and among Executive Management Solutions Limited, Tidal Royalty Corp. and Theo van der Linde 12.1 Certificate of Principal Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 Certificate of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 13.1 Certificate of Principal Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 13.2 Certificate of Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Consent of Manning Elliott LLP